CyberlaClov/GAIR/README.md

 - Demonstrates strong performance in applying AI to reliability engineering problems

 ## Note
-This project is part of the Gen AI for Risk and Reliability course at CentraleSupélec.
+This project is part of the Gen AI for Risk and Reliability course at CentraleSupélec, under the supervision of Pr.
+Zhiguo Zeng